 A Living Will and a Do-Not-Resuscitate Order (DNR) are two distinct pieces of paperwork with different purposes.
 The Living Will provides information about medical care for individuals who cannot speak for themselves.
 The information is typically used in healthcare settings, including hospitals, and may include requests like do not resuscitate.

 In contrast, a DNR (also called a Prehospital Medical Care Directive in Arizona) focuses specifically on resuscitation measures in emergency situations.
-For those in Arizona, the DNR form is found here and can be filled out by the individual and then signed by a licensed healthcare provider.
+For those in Arizona, the DNR form can be found here and can be filled out by the individual and then signed by a licensed healthcare provider.

 A Living Will and POLST documents may also provide information about resuscitation, along with other medical procedures, like intubation and types of comfort care.
 However, these documents typically come into effect later than a DNR form (often when the principal is incapacitated) and aren’t used by emergency responders.